cloud-coder/docker-lab-2016/part-2/README.md

 ### Define Networks in the Compose File

 In the _networks_ section we define the two networks: _frontend_ and _backend_, which we will use to place each service in.

 1. Change to ```~/workshop/docker-lab-2016/part2```
 2. Create a file called _docker-compose.yml_
-3. Enter the following into the file to define your networks and an empty services section:
+3. Enter the following into the file to define your networks, and an empty services section:

     ```yaml
     version: "2"